dv-rastogi/DBMS-Project/Notes.md

 	- SQL
 * TechStack for project | **TODO Django for now https://www.youtube.com/watch?v=F5mRW0jo-U4, SQL**

-Project approach:-
-	Find all E-R
-	Implement proper E-R in MySQL
-	Add table based entries to give a basic UI to user Then try to make some sitr prototype of codeforces with the help of data in MySQL

 ### Questions:
 > When should we be done with the sql part?